fido-device-onboard/pri-fidoiot/component-samples/demo/owner/README.md

     | ssl_truststore_type    | truststore-type   | Type of truststore. eg: JKS ,PKCS12   |
     | owner_to0_rv_blob      | to0_rv_blob       | Contains the to0_rv_blob used by device to connect with the Owner during T02.
 Eg: https://localhost:\<owner-https-port\>?ipaddress=127.0.0.1 |

-    **NOTE:** Appropriate security measures with respect to key-store management should be considered while performing production deployment of Owner.
+    ***NOTE***: Appropriate security measures with respect to key-store management should be considered while performing production deployment of Owner.
     Avoid using the default keystore available for production deployment.